danfran/danfran.github.io/_posts/2016-11-21-how-to-add-implicit-methods-in-scala-and-implicitly-check-them.md

+---
+layout: post
-### How to add implicit methods in Scala and implicitly check for them
+title: "How to add implicit methods in Scala and implicitly check for them"
+date:   2016-11-19
+categories: shell sh bash awk grep tr sed cut
+---
 Let's start with this simple example from REPL:

 ```{scala}